robinozer/PythonProject/README.md

 ### Fixed bugs ###

 - In the early developent of the game, I tried a number of different lists and dictionaries to store my questions and answers.
 The first one shown below has the question as the key and the answer options in a list as the value.
-This proved to be a rudimentary model that needed a for loop to display the questions.
-Also, it would get messy very quickly if more questions were added to the quiz, as there was no sustainable way to index the questions.
+This proved to be a rudimentary model as there was no sustainable way to index the questions.

 ```
 QUESTIONS = {